bxlab/cmdb-quantbio/assignments/bootcamp/data_exploration_and_visualization/assignment/index.md

 ## Exercise 1

 * Using PLINK, perform principal components analysis on the genotype data stored in `/Users/cmdb/data/vcf_files/ALL.chr21.shapeit2_integrated_v1a.GRCh38.20181129.phased.vcf.gz`.
 Look at the PLINK documentation / Google examples of how to perform PCA with PLINK.
+Only have PLINK return the first 3 principal components.
 * Record the code you used to perform PCA above in your README.md file.

 ## Exercise 2